netdata/go.d.plugin/modules/unbound/README.md

 If using unix socket:

 -   socket should be readable and writeable by `netdata` user

 If using ip socket and TLS is disabled:

 -   socket should be accessible via network

 If TLS is enabled, in addition:

 -   `control-key-file` should be readable by `netdata` user
 -   `control-cert-file` should be readable by `netdata` user

 For auto detection parameters from `unbound.conf`:

 -  `unbound.conf` should be readable by `netdata` user

+#### Charts

+Module produces following summary charts:

+-   Received Queries in `queries`
+-   Rate Limited Queries in `queries`
+-   DNSCrypt Queries in `queries`
+-   Cache Statistics in `events`
+-   Cache Statistics Percentage in `events`
+-   Cache Prefetches in `prefetches`
+-   Replies Served From Expired Cache in `replies`
+-   Replies That Needed Recursive Processing in `replies`
+-   Time Spent On Recursive Processing in `milliseconds`
+-   Request List Usage in `queries`
+-   Current Request List Usage in `queries`
+-   Request List Jostle List Events in `queries`
+-   TCP Handler Buffers in `buffers`
+-   Uptime `seconds`

+If `extended-statistics` is enabled:

+-   Queries By Type in `queries`
+-   Queries By Class in `queries`
+-   Queries By OpCode in `queries`
+-   Queries By Flag in `queries`
+-   Replies By RCode in `replies`
+-   Cache Items Count in `items`
+-   Cache Memory in `KB`
+-   Module Memory in `KB`
+-   TCP and TLS Stream Waif Buffer Memory in `KB`

+Per thread charts (only if number of threads > 1):
+-   Received Queries in `queries`
+-   Rate Limited Queries in `queries`
+-   DNSCrypt Queries in `queries`
+-   Cache Statistics in `events`
+-   Cache Statistics Percentage in `events`
+-   Cache Prefetches in `prefetches`
+-   Replies Served From Expired Cache in `replies`
+-   Replies That Needed Recursive Processing in `replies`
+-   Time Spent On Recursive Processing in `milliseconds`
+-   Request List Usage in `queries`
+-   Current Request List Usage in `queries`
+-   Request List Jostle List Events in `queries`
+-   TCP Handler Buffers in `buffers`

 ### Configuration